What is Tortious Interference?

 • A vendor offers unreasonably low prices to a buyer, resulting in the buyer breaching a contract with another vendor.

 • An owner hires a contractor to perform work.
-Wanting the contract, another contractor reaches out to the owner to bad mouth the hired contractor.
+Another contractor reaches out to the owner to bad mouth the hired contractor to try to get the contract.
 The contractor originally hired is terminated.

 • A small business hires an employee of another company knowing the employee has an employment agreement which restricts where the employee can work.